pyscf/pyscf.github.io/source/user/agf2.rst

 process via optimisation of a chemical potential :math:`\mu`.
-Finally, we note that self-consistency based on higher-order spectral moments of either the self-energy or resulting Green's function at each iteration is possible, with a limiting behavior to the traditional second-order Green's function method (GF2).
+Finally, we note that self-consistency based on higher-order spectral moments of either the self-energy or resulting Green's function at each iteration is possible, with a limiting behaviour to the traditional second-order Green's function method (GF2).
-However, numerical investigations have shown that this higher-order self-consistency leads to a deterioration of results, and therefore the consistency based on the  first two self-energy spectral moments is the default behavior.
+However, numerical investigations have shown that this higher-order self-consistency leads to a deterioration of results, and therefore the consistency based on the  first two self-energy spectral moments is the default behaviour.

 Photoemission spectra
 ====================